patrickloeber/blogposts-pythonengineer/Content/posts/2022-02-19-super-in-python.md

 In Python, the super keyword is used to refer to the parent class.
 In this article we will understand the usage of `super()` and why it is required with examples.

 ## About super()

-`super()` can only be used in a class that has been inherited from other classes, its primary use is to access methods and variables of the parent classes without explicitly specifying the class name.
+`super()` can only be used in a class that has been inherited from other classes.
+Its primary use is to access methods and variables of the parent classes without explicitly specifying the class name.

 `super()` returns a proxy object which is a temporary object of the superclass, hence allowing the base class to refer to the superclass’s objects.
 When used inside `__init__()` we can call the parent class `__init__()` whenever the child class is initialized.